openstack/kolla-ansible/doc/ironic-guide.rst

     --ip-version=4 --gateway=$GATEWAY_IP --allocation-pool \
     start=$START_IP,end=$END_IP --enable-dhcp

-And then the above ID is used to set cleaning_network_uuid in the neutron section of ironic.conf.
+And then the above ID is used to set cleaning_network in the neutron section of ironic.conf.

 .. _documentation: https://docs.openstack.org/ironic/latest/install/index.html